 There is a prerequisite course requirement for the Auditor Qualifying Examination.

 Application Waiver: For those holding current certifications with DRI International, ISACA and ISC2 organizations (CBCP, MBCP, CFCP, CISA, CISSP, CISM, CGEIT), a portion of the experience section of the application will be waived.

 CBCA Certification Details

 To apply for CBCA certification, all applicants must:

 - Possess at least two years of significant, practical experience.

 Important Note: This entire process can take several weeks.
-DRI International contacts all applicants upon approved.
+DRI International contacts all applicants upon approval.
 Once approved, professional certification status and recertification period documents are provided.
-If you are not approved and wish to re-apply, contact the Certification Department for additional information on how to re-apply.
+If you are not approved and wish to re-apply, contact the Customer Care Center (+1-866-542-3744) for additional information on how to re-apply.